wp-plugins/portfolio-mgmt/readme.txt

 = 1.1.6 =
 * Fixed an issue that prevented the Clients column from being sortable in the dashboard
 * Fixed inconsistencies in text domain name space

+= 1.1.7 =
+* Added filter for custom column arguments for post edit screen